ozwillo/ozwillo-ozenergy/README.md

 cd oz-energy
 cp config/application.model.yml config/application.yml
 ```
-then adapt it as needed, notably :
-- set spark.home if you haven't set the SPARK_HOME environment variable
+then adapt it as needed, notably set spark.home if you haven't set the SPARK_HOME environment variable.

-- set your application credentials (client_*) as appropriate for the chosen target Ozwillo environment
+To put it in production, also set : (noauth)devmode props to false, kernel.base_uri and your application credentials (client_*) as appropriate for the chosen target Ozwillo environment, and application.url.

 * In the file ozwillo-ozenergy/oz-energy/src/main/java/org/ozwillo/energy/spark/EnergyAggregationServices.java, replace SparkHome value and mavenRepository by your own paths.

 * Then do (in the oz-energy subproject) :

 ```
 mvn clean package
 ```

 ## Running Oz'Energy